Supercoder21/RuralBengaliToEnglish/README.md

 If you use this work, please cite:

-Ahmed et al. (2026).
-BanglaRegionalTextCorpus: A Curated Dataset for Four Regional Bangla Dialects.
-Data in Brief. https://doi.org/10.1016/j.dib.2026.001381
+Faria, F. T. J., et al. (2024).
+Vashantor: A Large-scale Multilingual Benchmark Dataset [Dataset].
+Mendeley Data. doi.org